OpenClassrooms-Student-Center/alumnis/content/students/laurent1.md

 title: laurent1

 # First name or full name
-name: laurent1
+name: laurent
 date: 2019-08-31 16:19

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective:
+objective: devenir  développeur  d’application ios.
-mon objectif  est de devenir expert en développement dans la création d’application mobiles ios.
+short_description:  J'aime la navigations, l'informatique, passer des moment en familles.

 # don't touch that
 template: students